onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 if there is no symmetry between consequentiality and responsibility/accountability there is no fairness or justice

-Shared intentionality - separates us from the apes
+Shared intentionality & joint attention - separates us from the apes

 You probably have a lot of questions - so do I !!!
 There are many things I haven’t thought through, but I’ve fully thought through how to (optimally) think through anything!